Sustainability

 1) Promotion of DE&I

 The Teijin Group has maintained the belief that making full use of the abilities of diverse human resources helps enhance its creativity and promote innovation.
 Based on this belief, in 2000 we established an organization specializing in promoting the advancement of women via a top-down approach.
 Since then, we have widened the scope of our efforts to include themes such as nationalities, disabilities, and LGBTQ+, as we work to foster a corporate culture in which diverse human resources can play an active role.
 As our business has become globalized, we have expanded these initiatives outside of Japan and set up KPIs aimed at promoting diversity in the ranks of executive officers.
-As a part of its efforts on the diversity and inclusion front, in light of the diversifying traits and needs of employees, Teijin diligently considers and implements measures to ensure equity, i.e., a level playing field that adjusts the level of support provided to meet the needs of each individual employee so they can perform at their best level.
+Furthermore, while we have previously promoted diversity and inclusion, we now recognize that the backgrounds and needs of our employees are becoming even more varied.
+Moving forward, we will also consider and implement measures from the perspective of "equity"--creating a fair foundation and providing individualized support--to ensure that each and every person can perform to their full potential.

 ①Action plan based on Act on Promotion of Women's Participation and Advancement in the Workplace and Promotion of Women's Empowerment